 The last step in the medical phase consists of an injection of HCG.
 This will trigger the body to ovulate all of the eggs that have been developing in those follicles.
 Next the donor will schedule and complete the egg retrieval.

 While on these medications the donor will be extremely fertile.
 Engaging in sexual activity during this time is particularly dangerous, as the odds of accidental conception are quite high.
 In many cases, becoming pregnant while under contracts and in medical cycle can constitute a breach of contract and carry some penalties.
 Abstinence is recommended.

 An egg donor or IM should plan to be able to make several doctors appointments during the three weeks that she is on medication.
-These appointments, calling monitoring appointments, will help doctors make sure that the donor’s body is responding appropriately to the medications.
+These appointments, called monitoring appointments, will help doctors make sure that the donor’s body is responding appropriately to the medications.
 Each appointment will consist of a blood drawl and an ultrasound.
 Occasionally medication dosages may be changed depending on the results of the bloodwork and ultrasound.